 Apsara Absolute Extra-Strong and Extra-Dark

-Silver body, no ferrule, with white writing and the end is an attractive blue.
+The Apsara Absolute Extra-Strong and Extra-Dark has a silver body, no ferrule, with white writing and the end is an attractive blue.
 Sharpens easily, writes smoothly.
 Maybe a little darker than a standard HB.
 This was one of the pencils in the Apsara Writing Kit.

 Apsara Platinum Exra-Dark “for good handwriting”